-There are no investor protection rules that restrict ownership of fund interests to certain classes of investors, except that a "mutual fund" registered under Section 4(3) of the Mutual Funds Law must have a minimum initial investment amount of at least KYD80,000 (or its equivalent in another currency).
+There are no investor protection rules that restrict the ownership of fund interests to certain classes of investors, except that a Registered Mutual Fund must have a minimum initial investment amount of at least KYD80,000 (or its equivalent in another currency).
 Such a fund is geared toward more sophisticated investors and is subject to lighter-touch regulation by CIMA.
-A "mutual fund" that has a minimum initial investment amount of less than KYD80,000 is subject to increased regulation by having to obtain a licence or having a "principal office" provided by a CIMA-licensed mutual fund administrator.
+A mutual fund that has a minimum initial investment amount of less than KYD80,000 (other than a Limited Investor Fund) is subject to increased regulation by having to obtain a licence or having a "principal office" provided by a CIMA-licensed mutual fund administrator.